alex-hhh/ActivityLog2/docs/README.md

 catalog to pick up packages from the pkgs folder, see the `Building ActivityLog2` section below.

-After that, the simplest way to run ActivityLog2 from source is to start DrRacket, open the file "run.rkt" and click on the "Run" button, or press "Ctrl-R".
+With dependencies installed, the simplest way to run ActivityLog2 from source is to start DrRacket, open the file "run.rkt" and click on the "Run" button, or press "Ctrl-R".
 You can also run ActivityLog2 from the command line using the following command:

     racket run.rkt

-The above will take a long time, especially the first time it is run.
-You can also build a standalone distribution, see below.
+Running the command above may take a long time for the application to start up, especially the first time it is run.
+You can also build a standalone distribution, which will start faster.
+For details on how to do that, continue reading.

-# Building a stand alone distribution
+# Building a Stand Alone Distribution

 ## Prerequisites